Winter Activity Series – Winter Hiking

 Mackenzie Ravine in Edmonton

-Whether going with a group or exploring the river valley on your own time, here are five cold weather hiking tips for the winter months:
+Whether going with a group or exploring the river valley on your own time, here are five cold-weather hiking tips for the winter months:

 (1) Dress for the cold in proper layers (no cotton).
-Wear clothes that wick moisture away from your body and out through the layers to the exterior, while having insulating layers to retain heat and an outer breathable shell to break the wind.
+Wear clothes that wick moisture away from your body and out through the layers to the exterior while having insulating layers to retain heat and an outer breathable shell to break the wind.
 Wet clothes are not desired as they conduct heat away from your body.
-The layer closest to you wicks moisture away from your skin (choose wool or synthetics such as polyester), then use one or more insulating layers (wool or synthetic fleece etc.) and an outer breathable wind break layer on top.
-Also wear a good toque, because most of your body heat is lost through your head.
+The layer closest to you wicks moisture away from your skin (choose wool or synthetics such as polyester), then use one or more insulating layers (wool or synthetic fleece, etc.) and an outer breathable windbreak layer on top.
+Also, wear a good toque because most of your body heat is lost through your head.

 (3) Wear insulated waterproof winter boots.
 This prevents feet and toes from frostbite that could happen if cold and wet snow enters your footwear.
-Put on extra socks that may range from synthetic to wool if you don’t have enough insulation or bring extras along with you.
+Put on extra socks that may range from synthetic to wool if you don’t have enough insulation, or bring extras along with you.

-(5) Wear good quality ice grips (the kind that strap over the boots).
+(5) Wear good quality ice grips (the kind that straps over the boots).
 What you pay for is what you get when it comes to good ice grips.
 You never know in the river valley when a trail has had melt/freeze under fresh snow, and some trails have natural springs that continually run across them.
 You can always take them off later if they’re not needed, but it seems much harder to stop and put them on once you’ve left the trailhead.

 A frozen North Saskatchewan river

-However (and whenever) you decide to get out and enjoy the river valley trails, you simply have to go – because there’s always something waiting to be discovered in all seasons.
+However (and whenever) you decide to get out and enjoy the river valley trails, you have to go – because there’s always something waiting to be discovered in all seasons.

-Learn more about the Edmonton Outdoor Club.
+You can learn more about the Edmonton Outdoor Club.